 Construction crews are getting ready to go back to work on the Klingle Valley Trail.
 An existing DC Water stormwater sewer will be replaced to increase its capacity.
 This sewer has been the cause of some erosion issues during large rain events over the last year at the upper end of the trail.
 Additional erosion control measures will be implemented along the length of the trail.
 While upgrading the existing sewer, it will be necessary to close the trail for a portion of the construction as the excavation for the storm pipe and associated drainage structures will make the trail unsafe for users.
-Please check back for updates on the construction and trail closures as the work progresses.
+Please check back for updates as work progresses.

 On Tuesday evening, DDOT representatives gave a brief presentation to the WPCA on the recent damage to the trail and took questions and comments regarding the upcoming repair plans.
 Click here to view the presentation.